FAQ: What if I Can't Find the Book on the Shelf?

 If the book has been slightly damaged, it will be repaired either in the library or sent to a professional book bindery.
 If the book has been sent to the bindery, the status line in the book's online catalog record will indicate at Bindery.
 Therefore, it is unavailable.

-If the library is in the process of mending the book, Temporarily shelved at Circulation Department - Mending Room will appear after "Location" in the full online catalog record of the book.
+If the library is in the process of mending the book, Temporarily shelved at Circulation Unit - Mending Room will appear after "Location" in the full online catalog record of the book.
 This notation indicates that the book is awaiting repair by Cornette Library staff.
 Therefore, it is unavailable.

 If the full online catalog record of the book indicates a status of Missing, the book is missing and has not been found.